-Standard/ Interpretation Obligation to apply as of • IFRS 3 Amendments to update a reference to the Framework concept Jan.
-1, 2022 • IAS 16 Amendments prohibiting the deduction of revenue from the cost of an item of property, plant and equipment arising from the disposal of items produced while it is in the location and condition necessary for it to be used in the manner intended by the management Jan.
-1, 2022 • IAS 37 Amendments relating to costs to be included in determining whether a contract is onerous, are to be included Jan.
-1, 2022 • IFRS 17 Accounting for insurance contracts Jan.
-1, 2023 as well as the amendment as part of the annual "Improvement" project cycle 2018-2020 relating to improvements to IFRS 1, IFRS 9, IFRS 16 and IAS 41 from Jan.
-1, 2022, on.
+• IFRS 3 Amendments to update a reference to the framework concept Amendments prohibiting the deduction from the cost of an item of property, plant and equipment of revenue arising from the disposal of items produced while the item of property, plant and equipment is in the location and condition • IAS 16 necessary for it to be used in the manner intended by management Changes in costs to be included in determining whether a contract is onerous, • IAS 37 Whether a contract is onerous to include as well as the amendment within the scope of the annual "Improvement" project Cycle 2018-2020 in relation to improvements to IFRS 1, IFRS 9, IFRS 16 and IAS 41.

 The amendments update IFRS 3 in that the standard now refers to the 2018 framework and no longer to the 1989 framework.
-In addition, two amendments have been included.
-An acquirer shall apply those requirements (rather than the framework) to transactions and similar events within the scope of IAS 37 or IFRIC 21 when identifying liabilities assumed in a business combination.
-In addition, inclusion of the explicit statement that contingent assets acquired in a business combination are not to be recognized.
+In addition, two amendments were included.
+An acquirer shall apply those requirements (rather than the Framework) to transactions and similar events within the scope of IAS 37 or IFRIC 21 when identifying liabilities assumed in a business combination.
+In addition, the explicit statement that contingent assets acquired in a business combination should not be recognised.

-The amendments to IAS 16 make it illegal to deduct from the cost of an item of property, plant and equipment the revenue arising from the disposal of goods that are produced while an item of property, plant and equipment is being brought to the location and condition necessary for it to be capable of operating in the manner intended by the management.
-Instead, an entity recognizes the income from such disposals and the costs of producing those goods in operating profit.
+The amendments to IAS 16 make it illegal to deduct from the cost of an item of property, plant and equipment the revenue arising from the disposal of goods produced while bringing an item of property, plant and equipment to the location and condition necessary for it to be capable of operating in the manner intended by management.
+Instead, an entity recognises the revenue from such disposals and the cost of producing those goods in operating profit.
 Costs of test runs to verify that the item of property, plant and equipment is functioning properly continue to be an example of a directly attributable cost.

-The amendments to IAS 37 specify that the "costs of fulfilling the contract" comprise the "costs that relate directly to the contract."
-This can be either additional costs of fulfilling that contract (e.g., direct labor, materials) or an allocation of other costs that relate directly to fulfilling contracts (e.g., the allocation of depreciation of an item of property, plant and equipment used in fulfilling the contract).
+The amendments to IAS 37 specify that the "costs of fulfilling the contract" consist of the "costs that relate directly to the contract".
+This can be either additional costs of fulfilling that contract (e.g. direct labour, materials) or an allocation of other costs that relate directly to the fulfilment of contracts (e.g. the allocation of depreciation for an item of property, plant and equipment used in the fulfilment of the contract).